RF over Glass (RFoG) Solutions: Bridge HFC to All-Optical Networks

 What is RF over Glass (RFoG)?

-RF over Glass: In telecommunications, radio frequency over glass is a deep-fiber network design in which the coax portion of the hybrid fiber coax (HFC) network is replaced by a single-fiber passive optical network (PON).
-Downstream and return-path transmission use different wavelengths to share the same fiber (typically 1550 nm downstream, and 1310 nm or 1590/1610 nm upstream).
+In telecommunications, radio frequency over glass is a deep-fiber network design in which the coax portion of the hybrid fiber coax (HFC) network is replaced by a single-fiber passive optical network (PON).
+Downstream and return-path transmission use different wavelengths to share the same fiber (typically 1550nm downstream, and 1310 nm or 1590/1610nm upstream).

 RFoG technology is an HFC access network solution based on a cable TV fiber optic network with RF transmission as the primary business.
 In 2007, the US company called Alloptic (all-optical network) was the first to develop RFoG technology and related products, and it promoted this technical solution to several cable TV operators in North America.